About the ad approval process

 Most ads are reviewed within 1 business day.
-However, some reviews take longer because the ad requires a more complex review.
+However, some reviews take longer if the ad requires a more complex review.

-If you're also planning to launch a new webpage at the same time, that webpage will need to be complete in order for your ad to be approved.
+If you're also planning to launch a new webpage at the same time, that webpage will need to be complete in order for your ad to be reviewed and approved.

-To make sure that the page stays hidden until your launch date:
+To make sure that the new page stays hidden until your launch date:

 Don't link to the new page on the rest of your website.
 If you were to link to the new page, then search engines might index it, and the page could start appearing in search results.